lemon857/Emulator6502/README.md

 # Settings
 At start program:
+- For get help message about flags use -h or --help

 - If you want execute your program slow and see realtime processor instructions, use flags -g or --gui

-- As default path to program equal "test.asm6502", if you want change it, use flags -p or --prg and after space relative path to asm6502 program
+- For set path to asm6502 program use flags -p or --prg and after space relative path to asm6502 program

+- For set path to load/save memory file use flags -m or --mem and after space relative path to asm6502 program

+- If you want execute memory from file, use flags -e or --exc

 In [memory.hpp](https://github.com/lemon857/Emulator6502/blob/main/include/memory.h)
 ```c++